Bits-MTech-Group48/osse-group48/README.md

 changes
 - [x] Collaborate and contribute to the development of ReadMe.md file
 - [X] Collaborate and contribute to the development of the software code
-- [X] Enable an issue tracker for your project and ensure usage of the same by all collaborators.
+- [X] Enable an issue tracker for project

 #### Contibutors Repository Links: